The First of the Few: Plot

 A newsreel sets the scene for summer 1940, showing Nazi advances in Europe with Britain facing invasion and aerial attacks on the island increasing.
 On 15 September 1940, during the Battle of Britain, RAF Squadron Leader Geoffrey Crisp, the commander of a Spitfire squadron, recounts the story of how his friend R. J. Mitchell designed the Spitfire fighter.

 His pilots listen as Crisp begins with the 1922 Schneider Trophy competition, where Mitchell began his most important work, designing high speed aircraft.
-While watching seagulls with his binoculars, he envisages a new shape for aircraft in the future.
+While watching seabirds with his binoculars, he envisages a new shape for aircraft in the future.
 Crisp, an ex-First World War pilot seeking work, captivates Mitchell with his enthusiasm and the designer promises to hire him as a test pilot should his design ever go into production.
 Facing opposition from official sources, Mitchell succeeds in creating a series of highly successful seaplane racers, eventually winning the Schneider Trophy outright for Great Britain.

 After a visit to Germany in the 1930s, a chance meeting with leading German aircraft designer Willy Messerschmitt, and hearing talk of German re-armament, Mitchell resolves to build the fastest and deadliest fighter aircraft.
-Convincing Henry Royce of Rolls-Royce that a new engine, eventually to become the famous Merlin, is needed, Mitchell gets the powerplant he requires.
+Convincing Henry Royce of Rolls-Royce that a new engine, eventually to become the Merlin, is needed, Mitchell gets the powerplant he requires.

 Faced by the devastating news that he has only one year to live and battling against failing health, Mitchell dies just after hearing word that the government has ordered the Spitfire into production.
 Crisp ends his account when the squadron is scrambled to counter a German attack.
 The Germans are beaten, with the Luftwaffe losing more planes than the British.

 In the end, Crisp is relieved with victory and looks to the clouds to Mitchell, voicing a thanks to him for creating the Spitfire.
 A single aeroplane ascends towards the sun, followed later by three others.